onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :validation_mode: static
     :target: VNF
     :introduced: dublin
+    :updated: frankfurt

     When

-      * the VNF's Heat Orchestration Template's resource ``OS::ContrailV2::InstanceIp`` in an Incremental Module is assigning an IP address to an internal network (per the ONAP definition, see Requirements R-52425 and R-46461) that is created in the Base Module, AND
+      * the VNF's Heat Orchestration Template's resource ``OS::ContrailV2::InstanceIp`` in an Incremental Module is assigning an IP address to an ONAP internal network (per the ONAP definition, see Requirements R-52425 and R-46461 and R-35666) that is created in the Base Module, AND
       * an IPv4 address is being cloud assigned by OpenStack's DHCP Service AND
-      * the internal network IPv4 subnet is to be specified using the property ``subnet_uuid``,
+      * the ONAP internal network IPv4 subnet is to be specified using the property ``subnet_uuid``,

     the parameter **MUST** follow the naming convention